drx-code/EquivariantModeling/README.md

 ### Tokenizer Training
 Example configs for training the tokenizer has been provided at [first_stage_config](configs/first_stage/tokenizer_config.yaml).

-First, replace the `cached_dir` in the config file with your ImageNet dataset path `IMAGENET_PATH`.
+First, pass your ImageNet dataset path `IMAGENET_PATH` to the `cached_dir` term in the config file.

-Scripts for training our equivariant tokenizer with the ImageNet dataset:
+Script for training our equivariant 1D tokenizer with the ImageNet dataset:
 ```
 torchrun --nproc_per_node=8 --nnodes=${NUM_NODES} --node_rank=${NODE_RANK} --master_addr=${MASTER_ADDR} \
 scripts/train_tokenizer.py \